 These aren’t basic rental vehicles.
 They’re high-clearance, off-road capable 4×4 platforms designed to handle:

-British Columbia requires winter-rated tires on many highways from October through May — and we don’t leave that to chance.
+British Columbia and Alberta both require winter-rated tires on many highways from October through May — and we don’t leave that to chance.

 All of our vehicles are equipped with proper winter-rated snow tires during the required season, giving you legal compliance and real winter traction when it counts most.